-Figure 1.
-FISCO BCOS performance test.

-After deploying smart contracts for applications and production environments, the performance decreased due to increased business complexity, but still maintained a high level.
+Fig. 1.
+FISCO BCOS performance test After deploying smart contracts for applications and production environments, the performance declined due to increased business complexity, but still maintained a high level.
 Figure 2 (a) shows the throughput of the interfaces provided by each major smart contract when the number of requests reaches 1000.
 It can be seen that the throughput of a single interface in the system is between 300 times/second and 900 times/second.
 Figure 2 (b) shows the latency of each interface when the caller is 100 at the same time.
 Experiments have shown that smart contracts built on FISCO BCOS have lower latency.
 The lower latency and reasonable throughput indicate that the current smart contract platform is sufficient to meet the performance requirements of computing tasks.

-Figure 2.
-The interface performance of smart contracts when the number of client requests is 1000. (a) The average throughput of the interface, (b) the average response time of the interface.

-4. Conclusion

-We conducted performance testing on the alliance blockchain FISCO BCOS and Solidity based smart contracts for this framework.
+(a) The average throughput of the interface, (b) the average response time of the interface Fig. 2.
+The interface performance of smart contracts when the number of client requests is 1000 4 Conclusion We conducted performance testing on the alliance blockchain FISCO BCOS and Solidity based smart contracts for this framework.
 The experimental results indicate that the performance of the FISCO BCOS consortium blockchain is sufficient to meet the contribution computing performance requirements under multitasking.
-Smart contracts based on Solidity may experience a slight decrease in performance due to the complexity of the business, but they are still sufficient to meet the required performance.
+Smart contracts based on Solidity may experience a slight performance degradation due to the complexity of the business, but they are still sufficient to meet the required performance.
 This proves the performance superiority of FISCO BCOS consortium chain and smart contracts.
+Conflicts of Interest The authors declare no conflicts of interest.